PlanetHackathon/AEGB/README.md

 # AEGB
-## McCombs School of Business 3P Civic Hackathon Event
+## McCombs School of Business 3P Civic Hackathon.
 > An interactive application that promotes awareness for energy use and "green building."
 This app is built in HTML5/CSS3, Bootstrap, Materialize, JavaScript, and Node.js

 View the application [here](https://planethackathon.github.io/AEGB/)!